nicky-nym/nicky-nym.github.io/pages/cities.md

 **Value created**

 ```
-TODO:
+TODO: incorporate ideas from:
 https://medium.com/sidewalk-talk/why-more-big-cities-should-give-value-capture-a-chance-b9c4cfac9768

 (That article gives examples in New York and California.
-It quantifies a lot of *value created*, and talks less about "value capture", which perhaps is the harder part of the problem.
+It quantifies a lot of *value created*,
+and talks less about "value capture", which perhaps is the harder part of the problem.

-One of the interesting things the article does mention is that "despite this potential ... value capture ... doesn't work in areas that are already developed. ... undeveloped area provide the most room for growth."
+One of the interesting things the article does mention is that "despite this potential ...
+value capture ... doesn't work in areas that are already developed. ... undeveloped area
+provide the most room for growth."

-That seems to get a the crux of the problem: the place we really need better mobility is in existing big cities, but those are the places where all the land is already privately owned.
+That seems to get a the crux of the problem: the place we really need better mobility is in
+existing big cities, but those are the places where all the land is already privately owned.
 ```

 > "Based on the studies in Asian countries including China, Singapore and South Korea,